psx-spx/psx-spx.github.io/docs/graphicsprocessingunitgpu.md

 #### Notes
 Polygons are displayed up to \<excluding\> their lower-right coordinates.<br/>
-Four-point polygons are internally processed as two Three-point polygons, the first consisting of Vertices 1,2,3, and the second of  Vertices 2,3,4.<br/>
+Quads are internally processed as two triangles, the first consisting of vertices 1,2,3, and the second of vertices 2,3,4.
+This is an important detail, as splitting the quad into triangles affects the way colours are interpolated.<br/>
-Within the Three-point polygons, the ordering of the vertices is don't care at the GPU side (a front-back check, based on clockwise or anti-clockwise ordering, can be implemented at the GTE side).<br/>
+Within the triangle, the ordering of the vertices doesn't matter on the GPU side (a front-back check, based on clockwise or anti-clockwise ordering, can be implemented at the GTE side).<br/>
 Dither enable (in Texpage command) affects ONLY polygons that do use gouraud